 For its final model year, the C4 ‘Vette saw a huge, desirable underhood change: A newly optional small-block V8 called LT-4 rated at 330 hp, optional computer-controlled dampers, and a pair of special editions.
 A silver model called simply Collector Edition marked the end of the C4, while the blue and white Grand Sport came standard with the LT-4.

 For far less, you can find an LT4-powered car that offers serious performance without breaking the bank.
-Here’s a Collector Edition with 101,000 miles that looks like it’s ready to be driven daily or across the country.
+Here’s a Collector Edition with around 35,000 miles that looks like it’s ready to be driven daily or across the country.
 Even though its design looked dated by the mid-1990s, the C4 is still an eye-catching coupe.
 See Chevrolet Corvette models for sale